vishal-kt/VideoLink/Readme.md

-# inside post do this
+# inside postman  do this to create a user

 Open Postman. <br>
 Select the HTTP method as POST. <br>